On the action of relatively irreducible automorphisms on their train tracks: Terminology and Preliminaries

-We remark that in case $\phi$ is reducible (see Section~\ref{secirr}) the Min-Set has to be defined in the simplicial bordification of $\O(\G)$, but we omit this point of view here because in this paper we are interested in irreducible automorphisms.
+We remark that the displacement actually depends only on $[\phi]\in\Out(\G)$.
+We also remark that in case $[\phi]$ is reducible (see Section~\ref{secirr}) the Min-Set has to be defined in the simplicial bordification of $\O(\G)$, but we omit this point of view here because in this paper we are interested in irreducible automorphisms.
 We just say here that in the irreducible case, the Min-Set is always connected, and coincides with the set of points admitting train track representatives.
-We refer the interested reader to~\cite{FM15,FM20,FMxx} for a detailed discussion on such properties.
+We refer the interested reader to~\cite{FM15,FM20,FM21} for a detailed discussion on such properties.